-In the latest episode of JAMstack Radio, Brian invites Stefan Judis and Rouven Wessling to discuss Contentful, a developer friendly API-first CMS.
+In this episode of JAMstack Radio, Brian hosts Stefan Judis and Rouven Wessling to discuss Contentful, a developer friendly API-first CMS.

 About the Guests

 Stefan Judis is a Developer Evangelist at Contentful.
 Stefan is also the organizer of the Web Performance Group Berlin and occasional teacher and organizer of CSSclasses Berlin.

 Rouven Wessling is a Developer Evangelist at Contentful.
 Rouven is also an Open Source aficionado who worked as Developer at keenlogics GmbH.

 Brian Douglas: So, welcome to another installment of JAMstack Radio.
 On the line, we've got Stefan Judis.

 Stefan Judis: Yeah, I am Stefan, I am a developer evangelist at Contentful, based in Berlin.
 And I'm really excited to be here.

 Brian: Cool, and then we also have Rouven Wessling.